alvaroaleman/ansible-winbind/README.md

 ## Requirements

+One of either

-Ubuntu 14.04 Trusty Tahr or CentOS 7
+- Ubuntu 14.04
+- Debian 8
+- Centos 7

 ## Role Variables